leengyen4/beatflow/README.md

-# spotify-clone

-Feature List:

-Users

-Users should be able to view all Songs.
+## Beatflow

+## MVP List
+Spotify Clone is a music streaming platform that allows users to upload, manage, and interact with songs, albums, playlists, and likes.

+New account creation, log in, log out, and guest/demo login Users are required for the project but are not counted as one of the four main features.

+ - Users can sign up, log in, and log out.
+ - Users can use a demo login to try the site.
+ - Users can't use certain features without logging in (like uploading songs, liking songs, or managing playlists).
+ - Logged-in users are directed to their profile page, displaying their uploaded songs and created playlists.
+ - Logged-out users are directed to a landing page displaying popular or recently uploaded songs.

+## 1. Songs
-Users should be able to upload songs.
+ - Logged-in users can upload songs.
-Users should be able to update their uploaded songs.
-Users should be able to delete their uploaded songs.
+ - Logged-in users can edit or delete their uploaded songs.
+ - All users can view all available songs.

-Albums
+## 2. Albums

-Users should be able to view all albums created by users.
+ - Logged-in users can create albums.
-Users should be able to add songs to an album they created.
+ - Logged-in users can add songs to an album they created.
-Users should be able to remove songs from their albums.
+ - Logged-in users can remove songs from their albums.
-Users should be able to delete their albums.
+ - Logged-in users can delete their albums.
+ - All users can view all albums created by users.

-Likes
+## 3. Likes
+ - Logged-in users can like and unlike songs.

-Users should be able to view the likes on a song.
+ - Logged-in users can view the number of likes on a song.
-Users should be able to like a song.
-Users should be able to unlike a song.

-Playlists
+## 4. Playlists

-Users should be able to view all of their playlists.
+ - Logged-in users can create playlists.
-Users should be able to add a song to one of their playlists.
+ - Logged-in users can add songs to their playlists.
-Users should be able to remove a song from a playlist.
+ - Logged-in users can remove songs from a playlist.
+ - Logged-in users can view all of their playlists.

+## Bonus Features

+## 5. Search
+ - Users can search for songs by artist or song name.
+ - Users can view the results of their search.

 ## Database Schema Design